aihelena/aihelena.github.io/about.md

 					<h3>Design and cosplay</h3>
 				</header>
 				<p>Some of my work doesn't fit neatly into a category of engineering or art.
 				I created and ran a fundraising campaign for the Burning Man art car I helped design.
-				I've dabbled in graphic design to create a set of logos for personal use, as well as the navigation and layout of this website.
 				I create cosplays for conventions, often with a custom prop that makes use of my 3D modeling and fabrication skills.
 				</p>
 				<ul class="actions">
 					<li><a href="/design" class="button">See more</a></li>